Make a referral

 • Lack of targeted intervention between disciplines

-• Limited resource and time
+• Limited resources and time

 • Lack of awareness, appreciation and overlapping of roles and responsibilities

-Conclusion : In some client areas, including neuro,the traditional full MDT approach can compromise effective multidisciplinary working, therefore affecting the client’s rehabilitation outcomes.
+Conclusion: In some client areas, including neuro, the traditional full MDT approach can compromise effective multidisciplinary working, therefore affecting the client’s rehabilitation outcomes.

 We have a choice